Ragdata/.dotfiles/README.md

 <h3 align="center">My personal dotfiles - and the means to manage them.</h3>

 > **These are my `.dotfiles`.
 There are many like them, but these ones are mine.
 My `.dotfiles` are my best friends.
 They are my life.
 I must master them as I must master my life.
 My `.dotfiles`, without me, are useless.
 Without my `.dotfiles`, I am useless.
 I must execute my `.dotfiles` true.
 I must use them straighter than my enemy who is trying to hack me.
-I must hack him before he hacks me.
-I will ...**
+I must hack him before he hacks me ... and I will ...**

 If you're new to `.dotfiles`, you're not going to have a good time here.
 The first thing you might notice about them is that, like me, they are _highly_ opinionated, prone to unexpected mood swings, and don't play well with others - but they'll get the job done.
 The next thing you might notice is that they are very **bash-centric**, with heavy preferences given to all things **Ubuntu (22.04+) & WSL2**.
 If you still want to play, read on ...